RMoRobert/Hubitat/apps/LightsOnMotionPlus/README.md

 ### Note for v4 users:
 IMPORTANT: If upgrading from v4 or earlier version, do not replace the child app code with v5.
 Instead, upgrade the parent app to the new/current version, then add the v5 child app as a new app.
 Keep the version 4 child app installed as long as you have v4 app instances in use.
-You can continue to use both indefinitely.
-(There is no direct upgrade path from v4 to v5, as v5 is a complete rewrite.)
+(There is no direct upgrade path from v4 to v5 child apps, as v5 is a complete rewrite, but you can continue to use both child app versions at the same time indefinitely.)
+Again, DO upgrade the parent app; do NOT upgrade the child app (add as new).

 ## Support
 See Hubitat Community thread for more details or support: https://community.hubitat.com/t/release-lights-on-motion-plus-dim-before-off-remember-individual-bulb-states-etc/7178